PA0LUX/Yaesu-FTdx-101-External-meters-and-tune-button/README.md

 # Yaesu-FTdx-101-External-meters-and-tune-button
-How to build an Arduino driven external meter display with a tune button for a Yaesu FTdx-101
+How to build an Arduino driven external meter display with a tune button for a Yaesu FTdx-101 With special thanks to John, G4BEH for his contributions.

 See also You Tube: https://youtu.be/S7MPvK0BMc8